observablehq/plot/docs/why-plot.md

 ## Plot is extensible

 Plot isn’t a new language; it’s “just” vanilla JavaScript.
-Plot embraces JavaScript, letting you can plug in your own functions for accessors, reducers, transforms… and even custom marks!
+Plot embraces JavaScript, letting you plug in your own functions for accessors, reducers, transforms… and even custom marks!
 Plot is *intended* to be *extended*—we can’t wait to see where you take it.

 And Plot generates SVG, so you can style it with CSS and manipulate it just like you do with D3.
 (See [Mike Freeman’s tooltip plugin](https://observablehq.com/@mkfreeman/plot-tooltip) for a great example of extending Plot this way.)